 Limits for tropane alkaloids in foods

-Based on the 2018 EFSA assessment, the European Commission considers the presence of tropane alkaloids, in particular atropine and scopolamine, to be a health concern.
-Therefore, Regulation (EU) 2021/1408 set maximum levels for certain cereals, products derived from them, and herbal teas.
+Based on EFSA's 2018 assessment, the European Commission considers the presence of tropane alkaloids, particularly atropine and scopolamine, to be a health concern.
+Therefore, Regulation (EU) 2023/915 sets maximum levels for certain cereals, products derived from them, and herbal teas.

 Perharič, L. (2005).
 Mass tropane alkaloid poisoning due to buckwheat flour contamination.
 Clinical Toxicology, 43, 413